 ED 250.
-Educational Media Institute, (3)
+Educational Media (D)

-A course designed to acquaint teachers with the latest educational media and their practical application to classroom situations.
-Enrollment is limited to teachers.
+A course designed to acquaint teachers and prospective teachers with the latest educational media and their practical application to classroom situations.
 3 semester hours credit.

 ED 260.
 Teacher Aide Internship.
-(D)

-A course designed to give the student directed observation and on-the-job training as a teacher aide under the supervision of a college instructor and a cooperating teacher in one of the public schools of the area.
+(D) A course designed to give the student directed observation and on-the-job training as a teacher aide under the supervision of a college instructor and a cooperating teacher in one of the public schools of the area.
 A study of the growth and learning processes of children is emphasized along with the practical aspects of job performance.
 Ten hours per week for one semester (or five hours per week for two semesters) of directed observation.
 6 semester hours credit.